This Song Will Change Your Life

 I only knew that something in me recognized the sound.

-There’s a moment in the film where the static clears all at once loud and beautiful.
+There’s a moment in the movie where the static clears all at once loud and beautiful.

 Mine was quieter.